 I loved this book.
 It is juicy, often funny, and sometimes dark and disturbing.
 It will hold a cherished place on my comedy book-shelf.

-The Comedians: Drunks, Thieves, Scoundrels and the History of American Comedy by Kliph Nesteroff.
+The Comedians: Drunks, Thieves, no k Scoundrels and the History of American Comedy by Kliph Nesteroff.
 Grove Press, 432 pages, $28.

 By Betsy Sherman